yoctoyotta1024/CLEO/docs/source/usage/examples.rst

 found in the ``CLEO/examples`` directory.

-Each example can be run by building CLEO with the relevant main program and then executing the associated python script.
+Each example can be run by building CLEO with the relevant main program and then executing the associated Python script.
 For running on DKRZ's Levante HPC, there are bash scripts to help with this.
 The following instructions are intended to guide you through running each example on Levante using their bash scripts.